 When this happens, you may have the right to file a personal injury lawsuit against the company that designed, manufactured, or sold the defective product.
 The money you receive can help to cover medical costs, make up for lost wages, and compensate for the pain and suffering you’ve experienced.

 Have you or someone you love been injured because of a dangerous or defective product in Miami?
-Contact Lavent Law to schedule a free consultation and learn about your legal options.
+Contact Lavent Law, P.A. to schedule a free consultation and learn about your legal options.
 Our Miami product liability lawyers will review your case and answer any questions you have.

 - 1 How Our Miami Product Liability Lawyers Can Help

 - 2 Understanding Product Liability Laws in Florida

 - 3 What Do I Have to Prove When I File a Product Liability Lawsuit?